Mars24 Sunclock — Time on Mars

 3. Why do the lander mission times for Spirit and Opportunity differ by 12 hours plus/minus a minute and 10 seconds?

-As noted above, the mission times defined by the JPL planners for the Mars Exploration Rovers were defined so that at about the middle of each rover's planned mission, the individual mission clocks would approximately sync up with Local True Solar Time at the lander sites.
+As noted above, the mission times defined by the planners for the Mars Exploration Rover project were defined so that at about the middle of each rover's planned mission, the individual mission clocks would approximately sync up with Local True Solar Time at the lander sites.
 This means that the mission times are calculated separately and have no direct relation to each other.

-Unfortunately, although the mission times for the two landers turned out to be very close to being 12 Mars hours apart — which is roughly what one expects; the two landers are almost on opposite sides of the planet — mission planners at JPL did not decide to simplify matters and choose a mission clock scheme which would make the difference exactly 12 Mars-hours.
+Unfortunately, although the mission times for the two landers turned out to be very close to being 12 Mars hours apart — which is roughly what one expects; the two landers are almost on opposite sides of the planet — mission planners did not decide to simplify matters and define mission clocks in which the time of sol would make the difference exactly 12 Mars-hours.

 4. How do I set Mars24 to show me what Mars looks like from Earth?